The-Strategy-Unit/nhp_project_information/README.md

 Some data is fetched from an Azure container.
 To access it, you need to create a local `.Renviron` file in the project root that copies the keys from `.Renviron.example`.
 If you're a member of the Strategy Unit, you can contact the Data Science team for the corresponding values.
+We authenticate with the Azure container using SAS tokens, which expire after 1 month.
+If the GitHub action fails due to an authentication error, you will need to run `update_secrets.ps1` in your terminal.
+Note that you will need to have [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows) and the [gh CLI](https://cli.github.com/) installed and set up for this script to work.